 The CHCSP incentive will be paid to the applicant by direct deposit to their chosen bank account after the applicant has completed Part II of their application and provided all supporting documentation that the program administrator requires to verify that the project is complete.
 The application process is described in Section 5.0.

-The CHCSP will not automatically gather any personal information from you.
-If you choose to partake in the CHCSP, send us an email or use our contact form to connect with the program administrators.
-As part of the application process you will be providing us with personal information including your name, e-mail address, mailing address, phone number and direct deposit banking information.
+To apply for the program you must use the application portal.
+As part of the application process you will be providing us with personal information including your name, email address, mailing address, phone number and direct deposit banking information.

 The banking information that is collected consists of the financial institution (bank) number, bank branch (transit) number, and the account number, and is the same data that appears on the front of a cheque.

 Your personal information is collected in accordance with 33(c) of the Freedom of Information and Protection of Privacy (FOIP) Act.
 Your name, email address, mailing address, phone number and direct deposit banking information will be used to administer the Change Homes for Climate Solar Program and associated rebates.
 If you have any questions about the collection and use of your personal information, contact the Senior Project Manager at email@example.com, 780-944-7520, Energy Transition Unit, 9th Floor, City of Edmonton Tower, 10111 104 Ave NW, Edmonton, AB T5J 0J4.

 All applications for the program will be completed through the program’s online application system at changeforclimate.ca/solar.
 The application can be completed by either the applicant or the applicant’s installer, contractor, designer, or designated representative.
 The applicant may opt to assign the payment of the incentive directly to the contractor upon project completion with an Assignment of Incentives Form signed by the applicant.